AmaanSayyad/DunkVerse/README.md

 ## How It Works

 1. **User Onboarding**:
-   - Sign up via MetaMask.
+   - Connect Wallet via MetaMask.
    - Receive $FTO tokens if you have a metamask-to-metamask invitation.

 2. **Participation**: